Haliotis rufescens: Wild harvest

 In 1916, documentation of the modern California fishery began.
 Fishing for these abalone populations peaked in the 1950s and 1960s and was followed by a decline in all five abalone species, red, green, pink, white, and black.
 Prior to this point, the fishery seemed sustainable with the increase in species that could be fished and the expansion of fishing areas.
 Disease and the recovery of sea otter populations contributed to the decline of the abalone, and the California Fish and Game Commission ended fishing for abalone in 1997.

-In Northern California, however, commercial fishing was only legal for three years during World War II.
+In Northern California, commercial fishing was only legal for three years during World War II.
 As a result, a recreational fishery still exists in northern California.
 Because scuba diving to harvest abalone is banned, the fishery consists of shore pickers searching the rocks at low tide, and free divers using breath-hold diving to search for them.
 This essentially creates a reserve for the abalone in the water below 30 ft, where few divers are skilled enough to go.
 Currently, the minimum legal size is 7 in, but a moratorium has been in effect since 2017.